 Careers in Physics

 • What is Physics?
 Physics is the study of matter and energy and their interactions.
 The fundamental ideas of physics underlie all of the basic sciences - astronomy, biology, chemistry, and geology - and all of applied sciences and engineering.
+There is more here on the American Physical Society webpage.

 • What do physics majors do?
 Richmond Physics graduates have followed many different paths after leaving the University as teachers, scientists, engineers, physicians, lawyers, and problem solvers in industry.
 They are well equipped for new fields like data science.
 They have gone on to scientific careers at places like Princeton, Chicago, MIT, North Carolina, and Virginia in fields from particle physics to planetary science.
 Perhaps you too want to join the Adventure!
 You can find more stuff here and here and here.